 Kylie Bucknell is forced to return to the house she grew up in when the court places her on home detention.
 Her punishment is made all the more unbearable by the fact she has to live there ...
 See full summary »

 Rima Te Wiata,

-Amelia who lost her husband in a car crash on the way to the give birth to Samuel, their only kid, struggles to cope with her fate as a single mom.
-Samuel's constant fear of monsters and his violent reaction to overcome the fear doesn't help her cause either which makes her friends distance themselves.
-When things can not get any worse, they read a strange book in their house that talks about the 'Babadook' monster that hides in the dark areas of their house.
-Even Amelia seems to feel the effect of Babadook and desperately tries to destroy the book, but in vain!
+Amelia, who lost her husband in a car crash on the way to give birth to Samuel, their only child.
+She struggles to cope with her fate as a single mom.
+Samuel's constant fear of monsters and violent reaction to overcome the fear doesn't help her cause either, which makes her friends become distant.
+When things can not get any worse, they read a strange book in their house about the 'Babadook' monster that hides in the dark areas of their house.
+Even Amelia seems to feel the effect of Babadook and desperately tries in vain to destroy the book.
 The nightmarish experiences the two encounter form the rest of the story.
 Written by

 When Amelia gets the ripped up book back and looks at the new pages, the last page says (Line 3): the more you deny the (Line 4): stronger I get.
 Yet when the camera pans over the words on the page, the second 'the' has been cut out from the end of line three and moved to the fourth line making it (Line 4): the stronger I get.
 See more »